 Facebook is a great platform to boost your business since you can easily get conversions, track them, and simultaneously spread brand awareness.
 A major part of your target market could be active on Facebook, which is why it is necessary to fully optimize the platform.

-The next phase is all about Facebook advertising and creating leads for your agency.
+The next phase is all about Facebook ads strategy and creating leads for your agency.
 In the previous module, we went over strategies to help you create the best SEO campaign.
 Thus, you best believe that this module will help you generate effective Facebook ads and leads.

 (Source : https://www.facebook.com/business/success/real-madrid)